gildas-lormeau/zip.js/tests/fidelity/README.md

 2. Compression level bit flags (bits 1-2) on stored entries: Info-ZIP `-9` keeps the flags when it falls back to store; zip.js only sets them for deflate.
 3. DOS timestamp skew, observable only when a 0x5455/NTFS field exposes the exact mtime:
-   - Rounding: FIXED — zip.js now rounds the DOS time up to the next 2-second boundary, matching Info-ZIP, 7-Zip, ditto and GitHub (it previously truncated, a minority behavior).
+   - Rounding: FIXED — zip.js now floors the mtime to the whole second, then rounds odd seconds up to the next 2-second boundary, matching Info-ZIP, ditto and GitHub (it previously truncated, a minority behavior).
+Fractional seconds floor, like Info-ZIP and ditto whose stat calls only see whole seconds; 7-Zip and Windows FAT ceil them instead.
 Archives written by older zip.js versions with odd-second mtimes are now the unreproducible ones.
    - Timezone: the DOS field is writer-local wall-clock time; archives written in another timezone (GitHub zipballs, Internet Archive uploads) cannot be reproduced unless the harness runs with the writer's TZ.